LGN520/farreach-public/docs/netreach-voting.md

 	+ Fix a bug of packet format (incorrect size for PUTREQ and GETRES)
 	+ Fix a bug of udp hdrlen (remove seq and is_assigned from PKT_VALLEN and PKT_VALLEN_MINUS_ONE)
 	+ Fix a bug of incorrect MAC addr of PUTREQ_GS (converted from GETRES_S)
+	+ Fix a bug of processing GETREQ_S for non-existing key (judge by vallen instead of status in server)

 ## Simple test

 - See directory of "testcases" (with only 1 bucket in sketch)
-	+ Case 1: single read
+	+ Case 1: single read (GET evicts invalid)
 		* Read the value of a given key
 		* It should read the value from the server and also store it in switch
 		* In-switch result: non-zero key, vallen, and val, seq = 0, savedseq = 0, lock = 0, valid = 1, dirty = 0, vote = 1
-	+ Case 2: single write
+	+ Case 2: single write (PUT evicts invalid)
 		* Write new value for a given key
 		* It should write the value into switch by recirculation and sendback PUTRES (no PUTREQ_PS)
 		* In-switch result: non-zero key, vallen, and val, seq = 1, savedseq = 0, lock = 0, valid = 1, dirty = 1, vote = 1